frenchhornbro/startup/notes.md

 Creating images within HTML:
 * ```svg```: Renders graphics within HTML - [Read More](https://developer.mozilla.org/en-US/docs/Web/SVG)
 * ```canvas```: Allows for 2D drawing and animation - requires JavaScript to draw on it

+# The Console
+`echo` - Output the parameters of the command

+`cd` - Change directory

+`mkdir` - Make directory

+`rmdir` - Remove directory

+`rm` - Remove file(s)

+`mv` - Move file(s)

+`cp` - Copy files

+`ls` - List files

+`curl` - Command line client URL browser

+`grep` - Regular expression search

+`find` - Find files

+`top` - View running processes with CPU and memory usage

+`df` - View disk statistics

+`cat` - Output the contents of a file

+`less` - Interactively output the contents of a file

+`wc` - Count the words in a file

+`ps` - View the currently running processes

+`kill` - Kill a currently running process

+`sudo` - Execute a command as a super user (admin)

+`ssh` - Create a secure shell on a remote computer

+`scp` - Securely copy files to a remote computer

+`history` - Show the history of commands

+`ping` - Check if a website is up

+`tracert` - Trace the connections to a website

+`dig` - Show the DNS information for a domain

+`man` - Look up a command in the manual

+`|` - Take the output from the command on the left and pipe, or pass, it to the command on the right

+`>` - Redirect output to a file.
+Overwrites the file if it exists

+`>>` - Redirect output to a file.
+Appends if the file exists

 # HTTPS
 Setting up Caddy will allow you to get a certificate from Let's Encrypt, which will allow a secure (https) connection